• Is FMS Ultimate an official school sport?

 • My daughter or son plays another sport.
 Can they still play ultimate?

 Yup!
 That’s what the Intramural Team is for.
 We try to schedule Intramural games and practices around other sports as best we can and if your player has to miss a day of Intramural to attend a lacrosse game or track meet, no problem!

 We typically find out what fields are available around the middle of March.
 During the 2017 season we had a 5:30pm start time, but that could flex this year depending on what we find out from the fields manager.

 • When does the season start?

-The Travel Team will start during the last week of Marh.
-The Intramural Team will start in late April/early May when the fields become available for use.
+The Travel Team will start during the first week of April.
+The Intramural Teams will start in late April/early May when the fields become available for use.

 • When does the season end?